kube-reporting/metering-operator/Documentation/olm-install.md

 # Installing Metering using Operator Lifecycle Manager (OLM)

 Currently, installing Metering via OLM is only supported on OpenShift 4.x from the OpenShift Marketplace.
-If you want to install metering into a non-OpenShift Kubernetes cluster, use the [manual installation documentation][manual-install].
+If you want to install Metering into a non-OpenShift Kubernetes cluster, use the [manual installation documentation][manual-install].

 This procedure covers:
 - Installing the metering-operator using the OperatorHub within the OpenShift web console
 - Creating a Metering resource that defines the installation configuration for the rest of the Metering stack

-## Installing Metering Operator
+## Installing the Metering Operator

-Create a dedicated OpenShift project for metering, and then install the Metering Operator:
+Create a dedicated OpenShift project for Metering, and then install the Metering Operator:

 1. Create a new project/namespace called *metering* using the OpenShift web console (navigate to **Project > Create Project**) or the `oc` command: